Harness the True Power of a Top Book Writing Coach

-If you look up “coach” in the dictionary, you’ll find a few definitions beyond the guiding guru, teacher, and leader.
+If you look up “coach” in the dictionary (few dictionaries have a separate entry for "book writing coach"), you’ll find a few definitions beyond the guiding guru, teacher, and leader.
 First, you’ll find “a horse-drawn carriage.”
 Think: Oregon Trail.
 Next, you’ll find “a railroad car” and then a “bus, especially one equipped for longer journeys.”
 There are more, but looking at the top three definitions reveals something they all have in common: a coach is a vehicle.
 They assist in getting a person from one place to another.

 With that said, let’s explore a few things that an RTC writing coach is and a few things they are not!

-Facts – What Your RTC Writing Coach Is
+Facts – What Your RTC Book Writing Coach Is

-Myths – What Your RTC Writing Coach Is Not
+Myths – What Your RTC Book Writing Coach Is Not

 - A Book Publisher/Literary Agent: Your writing coach knows a lot about writing and a lot about books.
 Many of our coaches are published authors themselves.
 While your coach will support you on your journey to a finished, agent-ready product, your book coach is not a publisher or an agent.
 Throughout your coaching adventure, you and your coach will form a profound bond over your manuscript.
 Your coach may know it inside and out but still will not be able to pitch it to agents or publishers.
 The good news here is that RTC has a book publishing division and can offer you support to navigate that landscape with a variety of options.
 While your coach is not your agent, they can help you decide what route you’d like to take with your edited manuscript.